|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The City of Charlestown built a water system in the early 1860s that became part of the Boston water supply when that city was annexed in 1870

 and Chestnut Hill Reservoir

-In 1878, the mainstream of the Sudbury River was diverted via the Sudbury Aqueduct to the Chestnut Hill Reservoir.
+In 1878, the main stream of the Sudbury River was diverted via the Sudbury Aqueduct to the Chestnut Hill Reservoir.
 Between 1875 and 1898, seven major reservoirs were constructed in the Upper Sudbury River Watershed.
-The Sudbury and Cochituate Aqueducts were designed to operate by gravity to fill the Chestnut Hill and Brookline Reservoirs, both of which are at Elevation 134.
+The Sudbury and Cochituate Aqueducts were designed to operate by gravity to fill the Chestnut Hill and Brookline Reservoirs, both of which are at 134 feet elevation.
 The Cochituate and Sudbury Aqueducts were interconnected at Chestnut Hill.